Kirastur/AxolotlForHeliumBalloon/README.md

 ## First steps
 Install the HeliumBalloon plugin from https://www.spigotmc.org/resources/heliumballoon.95902

-Add the following template configuration to your HeliumBalloon config.yml

-    templates:
-        demo6:
-            animal:
-            type: AXOLOTL
-            custom: BLUE
-            leash: true

-Then login into minecraft and assign this new pet to your player by using "/balloon assign demo6"
+To test this demo, login into minecraft and assign this new pet to your player by using "/balloon assign demoAxolotl"

-You should see a blue axoloth with a leash.
+If the player doesn't have the permission to use all pets, you must assign him the "balloon.pet.demoAxolotl" permission first.

 Note: An axolotl is a water pet.
 There can be some unexpected behavior if you summon you axolotl pet on land.
 Try again in water.